 This study has demonstrated a new workflow leveraging the Blender Internal Render Engine, an open-source computer graphics render engine, to generate simulated UAS imagery data sets for rendered scenes, suitable for input into SfM-MVS software.
 The output point clouds can be compared against ground truth (which is truly the “truth,” in this case, as GCPs, check points and other features have been synthetically placed in the scene with exact coordinates) to perform accuracy assessments.
 By purposefully and systematically varying different input parameters, including modeled camera parameters (e.g., focal length, resolution), modeled acquisition parameters (e.g., flying height, exposure rate) and environmental parameters (e.g., solar illumination angle), and processing parameters (e.g., reconstruction settings), sensitivity analyses can be performed by assessing the change in accuracy as a function of change in each of these parameters.
 In this way, hundreds of experiments on UAS imagery processed in SfM-MVS software can be performed in the office, without the need for extensive, costly field surveys.
 An additional advantage of the simUAS image rendering approach is that it avoids confounding variables (e.g., variable wind and solar illumination, as well as moving objects in the scene), which can complicate accuracy assessments performed with real-world imagery.

 In this paper, one example of a use case was presented, in which we examined the effects of the Agisoft Photoscan reconstruction quality setting (lowest, low, medium, high, and highest) on resultant point cloud accuracy using a simulated UAS imagery data set with a camera model emulating a Sony A5000.
 It was shown that the RMSE of the resultant point clouds does, in fact, depend strongly on the reconstruction quality setting.
-An additional finding what that the data points outside of the AOI should be either discarded or used with caution, as the accuracy of those points is higher than that of the point cloud within the AOI.
+An additional finding was that the data points outside of the AOI should be either discarded or used with caution, as the accuracy of those points is higher than that of the point cloud within the AOI.
 While these results are informative (if, perhaps, not entirely unexpected), it is important to note that this is just one of a virtually limitless number of experiments that can be run using the workflow presented here.
 The project team is currently planning to use the simUAS workflow to examine point cloud accuracy achievable with new sensor types, and also to conduct accuracy assessments of shallow bathymetric points in SfM-MVS point clouds generated from UAS imagery.

 Additional topics for future work include investigating the radiometric fidelity of the simulated imagery, and further assessing the impacts of texture and topography in the simulated scenes.
+More advanced post-processing effects will be explored, including local random variability from the Brown distortion model and lens aberration (spherical and chromatic).
 Alternative render engines will also be investigated for feasibility, using the validation methodology described here.
 As SfM-MVS algorithms are continually being improved, it is also of interest to use this methodology to test new SfM-MVS software packages, both commercial and open source.
 Another extension of the current work would include using the procedure presented here to simulate imagery acquired not only from UAS, but also vehicles, boats, or handheld cameras.
 It is anticipated that these procedures will prove increasingly beneficial with the continued expansion of SfM-MVS algorithms into new fields.

 Author Contributions: RKS conceived of and coded the simUAS workflow.
 CEP supervised the research and participated in experiment design and analysis of results.
 Both authors contributed to writing the paper.